rodages/Project-2-Whats-My-Footprint/README.md

 #### <a name='approach'>Approach</a>
 We used Slack and Zoom to communicate the updates on the project and what each person is currently working on.
+Emilie has focused on styling of the components, creating outlay, working with data visualisation library.
+We have worked together on data that is being returned from API calls.
+Below I explain the steps I took to implement functionality of the components I worked on.

 ### <a name='dropdowns'>Dropdowns</a>